-Chicago teachers strike enters ninth school day
+Chicago teachers strike enters ninth day after overnight talks end

 The strike is the first major test for Lightfoot, a political newcomer elected in April.
 She has said the district could not afford the union’s full demands, estimating they would cost an extra $2.4 billion each year for an increase of more than 30% in the current $7.7 billion school budget.

-Reporting by Brendan O'Brien in Chicago; Additional reporting by Rich McKay in Atlanta; Editing by Paul Tait
+Reporting by Brendan O'Brien in Chicago; Additional reporting by Rich McKay in Atlanta; Editing by Paul Tait and Alison Williams